0xfps/fps8k/README.md

 <!-- 💰 I hope to land a blockchain job by August this year.-->

-👼🏾 I am looking for people who know more than I do in the Smart Contract ecosystem to grow with.
+👼🏾 Always ready to learn.
 <br/>

 ## ⚔ Languages and tools.